sfc-gh-mwies/rogers-hol-202406/01 - Snowflake Fundamentals/README.md

 We will now use a warehouse to load the data from an S3 bucket into the tables we created earlier.
 In the `ZERO_TO_SNOWFLAKE_WITH_CYBERSYN` worksheet, execute the `COPY` command below to load the data.

+Two Things to Note:
-Note that you can specify a `FILE FORMAT` object inline in the command.
-In the previous section where we loaded structured data in CSV format, we had to define a file format to support the CSV structure.
-Because the JSON data here is well-formed, we are able to simply specify the JSON type and use all the default settings:
+* This time, the `FILE FORMAT` is specified in-line.
+In the previous section, we had to define a csv file format to support the CSV structure.
+Because the JSON data here is well-formed, we are able to simply specify the type and use default settings
+* In the second `COPY` statement, we exclude the end of the file name.
+This will tell Snowflake to load all files, similar to adding a wildcard character at the end.

 ```SQL
 COPY INTO sec_filings_index